 These are some things you could do to minimize the amount of particles that become dislodged:

 - Do not disturb or touch the wound.

-- Avoid vigorous rinsing or spitting on the day of your surgery to allow blood clots and grafted material to stabilize.
+- Avoid vigorous rinsing or spitting for the first week after surgery to allow blood clots and grafted material to stabilize.

 - Do not apply pressure with your tongue or fingers to the grafted area, as the material is movable during the initial healing phase.

 - Do not lift or pull on the lip to look at the sutures.
 This can actually cause damage to the wound site and tear the sutures.